intel/neural-compressor/docs/source/calibration.md

 There are three main methods of Calibration:

-- MinMax: This is the simplest method to get the maximum and minimum of input values as $α$ and $β$ [^1].
-This approach maintains the full range but often at the cost of compromising precision.
+- MinMax: This method gets the maximum and minimum of input values as $α$ and $β$ [^1].
+It preserves the entire range and is the simplest approach.

-- Entropy: This method minimizes the KL divergence to reduce the information loss between the  full-precision and the quantized data [^2].
-By focusing on preserving essential information, this approach can better manage precision.
+- Entropy: This method minimizes the KL divergence to reduce the information loss between full-precision and quantized data [^2].
+Its primary focus is on preserving essential information.

-- Percentile: This approach only considers a specific percentage of values for calculating the range, ignoring the remainder which may contain outliers [^3].
-This method enhances resolution by excluding extreme values but still retaining noteworthy data.
+- Percentile: This method only considers a specific percentage of values for calculating the range, ignoring the remainder which may contain outliers [^3].
+It enhances resolution by excluding extreme values but still retaining noteworthy data.

 ## Supported Framework Matrix